-The woes of the world’s fresh water supply are proving increasingly problematic.
-Aquifers are drying up.
+Aquifers around the world are starting to dry up.
 Due to rising temperatures, snowpack is failing to provide enough sustainable surface supply.
-Municipal water sources have moved beyond questionable to full-on toxic.
+Municipal water sources in some cities have moved beyond questionable to full-on toxic.

-Wherever we may live, if we think of water conservation as a choice rather than a necessity, we’re likely consuming far more than the average global citizen.
+Wherever we may live, if we think of saving water as a choice rather than a necessity, we’re likely consuming more than the average global citizen.

-Whether water conservation is new to you or something that you are hoping to delve into deeper, here are some simple tips on how to save water that everyone can use…
+Whether water conservation is new to you or something that you’re hoping to delve into deeper as part of a mission to go green, here are 15 simple water saving tips that everyone can use…

 How to Save Water in the Bathroom